Find Affordable College Courses

 55 Yearly Graduations

-Kennesaw State University is the 6th most popular school in the nation for students seeking a graduate certificate in curriculum and instruction.
+Kennesaw State University comes in at #6 on our list of the most popular colleges offering graduate certificates in curriculum & instruction.
 Roughly 41,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,238 per year.
-For the 2020-2021 academic year, 55 graduate certificates were handed out to curriculum and instruction majors at KSU Georgia.
-Of these students, 85% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
+During the most recent year for which we have data, 55 people received their graduate certificate in curriculum & instruction from KSU Georgia.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 #7